 CCT’s Village Hive plugs gaps in vital support services.
 This network of services ensures families have the resources to prevent vulnerable children from facing adversity.
 Where possible, these services are embedded into public systems to achieve sustainable change.

-Many of the services in CCT’s Village Hive model are delviered from Satellite Community Centres.
+Many of the services in CCT’s Village Hive model are delivered from Satellite Youth Centres.

-Some of the services that are delivered out of the Satellite Community Centres include:
+Some of the services that are delivered out of the Satellite Youth Centres include:

 - nutritious meals,